 Use extra layers of packing paper to add support to the bottom of the box when packing plates.
 You’ll also want to pack the heaviest dishes first, such as serving plates or dinner plates.

 Wrap plates individually to prevent them from knocking into each other and chipping.
 Center the plate across several sheets of packing paper.
 Pull in the corners over the center of the plate.
-You can decrease movement within the box by then wrapping four wrapped pieces together.
+You can decrease movement within the box by wrapping four wrapped pieces together.

 Place your wrapped stacks of plates into the box.
 Fill in any gaps in the box with extra packing material.
 When labeling any box of dishes, label it “fragile” and mark it “this side up” with an arrow on the appropriate sides.